JCMSK/nb_gallery/README.md

 - The very easy way:
   - Go to binder: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/JCMSK/nb_gallery/master)
   - Open a notebook
-  - Click on
-- To explore the notebooks locally and on your own data:
+  - Run all cells (`Cell` -> `Run all cells`) or cell-by-cell (click on a cell -> `Cell` -> `Run cell`)
+- The easy way:
+  - Clone or download this repository
-  - If you are not familiar with the Jupyter/python enviroment, watch this tutorial: https://www.youtube.com/playlist?list=PLj8QFvBykB7fGEH274TlqhToqGd_Qxt1H
+  - If you are not familiar with the Jupyter/python enviroment, watch [this tutorial](https://www.youtube.com/playlist?list=PLj8QFvBykB7fGEH274TlqhToqGd_Qxt1H)
+  - Open the notebook and test it with your own data